alexvallcorba/Cool-and-Wonderful-Guide-to-the-World/README.md

 ## Project Description

-Digital world wide traveling guide.
-For users to plann trips or once in the location, can search all types of featuers like shops, museums,  transportation, events.
+wWorld wide digital traveling guide.
+Users can use it to plann trips or once in the location, can search all types of featuers like shops, museums,  transportation, events.
 Comes with a full description of the business or the palce and a google map location.

 ## API and Data Sample